 - 1 tsp active dry yeast

-- 1/4 cup pumpkin seeds, toasted and unsalted (optional)
+- ¼ cup pumpkin seeds toasted and unsalted

-- 1/4 cup sunflower seeds, toasted and unsalted (optional)
+- ¼ cup sunflower seeds toasted and unsalted

 - Pour in warm water and stir until combined.
 The mixture will be wet and very sticky.

-- Cover bowl with plastic wrap and set aside in a warm place (I place inside the microwave or oven at room temperature) for 8 to 18 hours until dough rises, bubbles and flattens on top.
+- Cover the bowl with plastic wrap and set it aside in a warm place (I place it inside the microwave or oven at room temperature) for 8 to 12 hours until the dough rises, bubbles and flattens on top.

-pre-heatoven to 450°F (230°C) with Dutch oven (cast iron pot) and lid inside.
-After reaching the desired temperature, pot should be left in the oven for at least 10 mins.
+- While the dough is resting, preheat oven to 450°F (230°C) with a Dutch oven + lid (cast iron pot) inside.
+After reaching the desired temperature, the pot should be left in the oven for at least 10 mins.

-- Carefully remove hot pot from oven.
-Uncover dough, pick up the parchment by the 4 corners and transfer dough to pot, with parchment paper beneath.
+- After the pre-heating time, carefully remove the hot pot from the oven.
+Uncover dough, pick up the parchment by the 4 corners and transfer to the pot.
 Cover pot and return to oven.

-- Bake bread 40-45 minutes covered (the longer baking time makes a thicker crust), then another 10 to 15 minutes uncovered until dough is baked through and golden brown on top.
-Cool slightly before slicing.
+- Bake for 30-35 minutes covered, then another 10 to 15 minutes uncovered (a longer baking time makes a thicker crust) until the bread is baked through and golden brown on top.
+Let it cool down before slicing.

-- To toast the seeds, I add them to a dry skillet over medium heat stirring often until they start to get browned.
-I add the pumpkin seeds first and toast until they start to "pop", then add the sunflower seeds toasting/stirring for another minute, and add the sesame seeds last, as they toast very quickly.
+- To toast the seeds, add them to a dry skillet over medium heat stirring often until they start to get browned.
+Add the pumpkin seeds first and toast until they start to "pop", then add the sunflower seeds toasting/stirring for another minute, and add the sesame seeds last, as they toast very quickly.
 The flax seeds don't need to be toasted.

 - I've used a 3.5 Qt and a 5 Qt Dutch oven to bake the bread and both worked.
-Dough may spread out more in the larger pot.
+The dough may spread out more in the larger pot.

 - This slow-rise bread has a slight sourdough taste, which becomes more pronounced the longer it is left in the rising stage.

-- After cooling, left-over bread can be pre-sliced and stored in the fridge or freezer in a closed container/zipper bag, and then warmed up in the toaster before serving.
+- After cooling, left-over bread can be pre-sliced and stored in the fridge or freezer in a closed container/zipper bag, and then warmed up in the toaster for serving.